Skip to main content

 • The Genetic Information Nondiscrimination Act (GINA) This law protects individuals from discrimination based on their genetic information in both health insurance and employment.
 GINA is particularly relevant in the context of Health Risk Assessments (HRAs) that inquire about family medical history.
 It ensures that you cannot be penalized or treated unfairly because of a genetic predisposition to a certain condition.

 These laws establish the principle of “reasonable accommodation.”
-This is a critical concept that empowers you to request modifications to a that allow you to participate safely and fairly.
+This is a critical concept that empowers you to request modifications to a wellness program that allow you to participate safely and fairly.
 An accommodation is a change in the rules, practices, or environment that enables an individual with a medical condition to have equal opportunity.
 This concept is the bridge between your biological reality and the requirements of a wellness program, ensuring that your health journey is supported, not penalized.

 Intermediate